 In the last few years of his life, Albert Einstein tried to find a connection between quantum mechanics and classical mechanics.
 The mathematics behind this effort are complex, to say the least.
 But thinking conceptually, with maybe a little bit of science, we can use our imagination to explore this connection.

 All objects are thought to have a wave nature, in addition to their physical form.
 A French scientist by the name of de Broglie theorized that the wave nature is inversely proportional to an object’s mass.
 For electrons and atoms, the wave function is transparent.
 For macroscopic objects such as planets, the wavefunction would be astonishingly small.
 Note that for people fluent in the language of physics, De Broglie’s relation between the phase and group velocities of a matter wave may be derived from first principles by using the wave equation and the Minkowski metric.

 Stepping outside of time, we can see the orbit of the Earth as a set of positions it could occupy over the course of a year.
 A wave function is thought to have a spatial extent, but if we allow it to have a temporal extent as well, an orbit could simply be a coherent state.
 The actual planet itself could be a collapsed wavefunction, or decoherent state.
-The ideal that the planet is definitely located in a certain place in spacetime is simply a result of the fact that we ourselves do not exist in a coherent state, and therefore we perceive the orbit as a time-ordered sequence instead of a multiplicity (i.e. quantum state).
+The ideal that the planet is definitely located in a certain place in spacetime is simply a result of the fact that we ourselves do not exist in a coherent state with the planet, and therefore we perceive the orbit as a time-ordered sequence instead of a multiplicity (i.e. quantum state).

 Reverting to classical physics, we can say the following.